nsbruce/rfind-web/docs/deployment.md

 systemctl status pm2-<USERNAME-ON-SERVER>
 ```

+### Finishing steps
-## Allow api ports in firewall
+#### Allow api ports in firewall

-Figure out your socketio port (t defaults in the .env to 4001) and then enable it.
+Figure out your socketio port (it defaults in the .env to 4001) and then enable it.
 ```bash
 sudo ufw allow <YOUR SOCKETIO PORT>
 ```

+## Deploy data provider

+### Ettus USRP

+So far I have set this up to stream data from the USRP using the UHD Python API into socket-io messages which are then emitted to the node-managed socket-io server.

+#### Docker

+I've written a handy [Docker](../DataProviders/USRP/Dockerfile) container which deploys everything.
+It essentially installs the build requirements, grabs the socket-io client script and starts running it.

+#### Native

+If you don't want to use Docker you'll have to figure out a way to keep the [data provider script](../DataProviders/USRP/socketio-data-delivery-usrp.py) running.
+There are several methods but it's probably easiest to [lean on systemd](https://code.luasoftware.com/tutorials/linux/auto-start-python-script-on-boot-systemd/).